Tutorial: Get started creating in the Power BI service

 Screenshot that shows items in the Data pane with a sigma symbol to indicate the data has numeric values.

-2. Under financials, select the Gross Sales data item, and then select the Date item.
+2. Under financials, select the Profit data item, and then select the Date item.
+Date has a hierarchy, so expand Date and select only Month.

 Screenshot that shows the Gross Sales and Date data items selected in the Data pane.